 Stratton Park, sits pretty much mid-way between Basingstoke & Winchester, off the A33.
 The M3 now cuts along its western edge, but there some have also been some dramatic changes to the house.
 Despite seeing photos, (and its impossible not to have an opinion on it when you see them), it was still an eye-opener to witness in it’s ‘current’ form…

-As the above map shows, The Silchester – Winchester roman road runs on the Western edge and sadly much of this stretch is under under the M3 Motorway.
+As the old map above shows, The roman road between Winchester & Silchester, run on the Western edge of the park and sadly this stretch is now under under the M3 Motorway.
 The village of East Stratton at its southern boundary, like many villages close to an estate, has found its fortunes effected by the landowner’s decision on more than one occasion.

 I finally arranged a time to go and explore.
 Saturday December 9th started off quite cold and by lunchtime the bright sun of the morning had turned watery.
 Still wrapped up well, the frost had mostly cleared except for a few pockets.
 Parking at the village hall and turning right to the small village of East Stratton, I passed the church on my left.